 How Africa Shaped the Christian Mind, Kindle Locations 528-532

-Someone with a family rooted in Northern Africa is logically probably from Northern Africa.
+Someone with a family rooted in Northern Africa is logically probably not “white” as we would think about it.
+Even with a strong roman name like “Aurelius Augustinus Hipponensis” (his full non-Anglicized name), he wasn’t ethnically Italian.
 Latinized names were gradually adopted by native populations during their time in the Roman Empire, so they certainly aren’t proof of ethnicity.
-Either way, a man that was born in Africa, worshipped in Africa, spoke to Africans, and died in Africa ought to be considered African.
-When Romans based their logic on Augustine’s theology, they were following the foremost thinker of Africa, not Europe.
+A man that was born in Africa, worshiped in Africa, spoke to Africans, and died in Africa ought to be considered genuinely African.
+When Christians built their logic on Augustine’s theology, they were following the foremost thinker of Africa, not Europe.

 Then we have Athanasius of Alexandria.
 Again, we have a similar situation regarding name.
 Athanasius’s Greek-sounding name that would have been popular in the region after the conquest of Egypt by Alexander the Great, but Greeks would have been a minority population in Egypt.
 The average person, even in metropolitan areas like Alexandria, was Egyptian.
 Greece left the imprint of their language and their philosophers, but those ideas were taken up and developed by the people who did the majority of the eating, breathing, living, and thinking across that landmass.
 As a bishop, Athanasius worked regularly with churches that stretched deep into modern Egypt, almost bordering modern day Sudan.
 This population wouldn’t have known Greek!
 They’d have spoken a language like the native Egyptian Nilotic.
 He was someone who spoke to, cared for, and related to the people of Egypt.
 Even some of the metaphors that he uses reflect a mind that is distinctively Egyptian!
 When people like Athanasius talked about eternal life or spiritual ascent, those terms were packed with meaning that were inherited from ancient Pharaonic religion.
 They spoke to him and the people he knew because of their cultural heritage.